Lev Gorn

-Lev Gorn (Лев Горенс; born 1971) is a Russian-born American stage, film, and television actor.
-He is best known for his role as KGB officer Arkady Ivanovich Zotov in The Americans.
-Later, he had a recurring role as Mikhail Vassily Tal in The Enemy Within.
-Sometimes, he is credited as Lev Gorens.
+Lev Gorn (Лев Горн; born 1971) is a Russian-American actor, photographer, and filmmaker.
+He is best known for his roles as KGB rezident officer Arkady Ivanovich Zotov on The Americans (2013–18), Mikhail Vassily Tal on The Enemy Within (2019), and Grigory Kuznetsov on For All Mankind (2022–23).

-Early life
+Life and career

-Lev Gorn was born in Stavropol, Russian SFSR, Soviet Union.
-His family emigrated from the USSR in 1981.
-Gorn became a naturalized United States citizen in his adulthood.
+Gorn was born in Stavropol, Russian SFSR in 1971, to Russian Jewish parents.
+His family emigrated from the USSR in 1981, settling in New York City.
+Gorn attended a yeshiva in Brooklyn and the High School of Art and Design in Manhattan.
+He studied at the International Center of Photography.
+He became a naturalized United States citizen in his adulthood.